Overtime Pay Laws for Truck Drivers

 - Employed by a motor carrier or private motor carrier (generally defined as a person providing motor vehicle transportation for compensation or one shipping goods by motor vehicle to further a commercial enterprise)

 - Driver’s helpers, loaders, or mechanics whose duties affect the safety of operation of motor vehicles in interstate commerce

-- Not covered by the small vehicle exception (if the employee drives or works on vehicles that weigh less than 10,000 pounds, the exemption does not apply)
+- Not covered by the small vehicle exception (if the employee drives or works on vehicles that weigh 10,000 pounds or less, the exemption does not apply)

 If you believe that you may have a claim or would like to get more information, please call us at 713-782-LAW1 (5291) or 1-866-559-0400, email us at firstname.lastname@example.org or submit your information using our convenient Case Evaluation form.